INL/BlackLab/site/docs/server/rest-api/api-versions.md

 - `cur` or `current`, the current stable version (currently `4.0`)
 - `exp` or `experimental`, always points to the highest version available (currently `5.0`)

-New versions may be added in the future, and support for older versions will eventually be dropped.
+New versions may be added in the future, and support for older versions will eventually be dropped (see the [API support roadmap](#api-support-roadmap) below).

 API version numbers roughly match the BlackLab version where they became (or will become) the default API version.

-Note that the additions to API v4 are currently considered experimental, until the release of BlackLab 4.0.
-So where it states "you should use this for future compatibility", know that right now, there may still be breaking changes in the newly added stuff before the 4.0 release.
+Note that until BlackLab 4.0 is released, any additions to API v4 should be considered experimental.
+So where it states "you should use this for future compatibility", that really only applies after 4.0 is released.

 ## API changes from 3.0 to 4.0